djmott/xtl/README.md

 [![SonarQube Quality Gate](http://nemo.sonarqube.org/api/badges/gate?key=xtl&blinking=true)](https://sonarqube.com/overview?id=xtl)
 [![Boost License](https://img.shields.io/badge/license-Boost_Version_1.0-green.svg?style=plastic)](http://www.boost.org/LICENSE_1_0.txt)

-XTL is a public release of portions from a much larger private set of libraries which I've maintained over the years and used in a number of projects.
-It's primarily a series of C++ template metaprogramming patterns, idioms, algorithms and libraries that solve a variety of programming tasks.
+XTL is a series of C++ template metaprogramming patterns, idioms, algorithms and libraries that solve a variety of programming tasks.
 It supplements, extends and cooperates with the STL by providing some frequently used components that are otherwise absent from the standard.
 A short list of some of the more notable headers:

 |Header              |Description|
 |--------------------|-----------|